eigentaylor/eigentaylor.github.io/_previews/2026-02-04-avstrategy.md

 - The Republican voters who rank both Palin and Begich above Peltola approve of both candidates, showing how the Republican voters can unite behind both candidates against the Democrat.
 Despite Begich not being in the top two, even voters who rank him second still approve him.
 Together, these voters form a coalition that essentially acts as a single vote *against* Peltola.
 - The Begich > Peltola > Palin voters approve of Begich and Peltola.
 They prefer Begich the most, so there's no harm in approving him.
 They also prefer Peltola over the challenger Palin, so voting for Peltola as well helps maintain her lead over Palin, this bloc's least preferred candidate.
 - The Peltola > Begich > Palin voters only approve of Peltola, as she is both their most preferred candidate and the leader.
-Since Peltola is already the frontrunner, it's not optimal for them to extend their approval to Begich, who is less preferred than Peltola.
+Since Peltola is already the front-runner, it's not optimal for them to extend their approval to Begich, who is less preferred than Peltola.

 The leader rule thus encourages voters to focus their approvals on the candidates that matter most in the election, helping to ensure that their votes have the maximum possible impact on the outcome.
 But notice something interesting: all blocs except the ones that rank Peltola first end up extending their approval to Begich.